 13. Anger Map

 18. Anger Gage

-The Anger Management Puppet Set includes 3 Puppets, a CD of recorded script and catchy original music, and a separate guide.
-The two scripts and one CD that are designed to help counselors, teachers, or parents teach children about how to be a good sport and how to deal with anger.
+21. Anger Control Puppets: The Anger Management Puppet Set includes 3 puppets, a CD of recorded script, catchy, original music, and a separate guide.
+The two scripts and one CD are designed to help counselors, teachers, or parents teach children about how to be a good sport and how to deal with anger.
 These puppets are suitable for small and large hands are quite durable.
 They are made for long term use.